Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: The optimal control problem and existence of optimal controls

 \section{The optimal control problem and existence of optimal controls}

 We now turn to the analysis of the optimal control problem~\eqref{ocp}.
-That is, we first introduce the precise formulation of the gradient constraints teasered in~\eqref{e:yadptwise} and~\eqref{e:yadavergd}, and then we put that definition to use to state a rigorous and well defined version of~\eqref{ocp} in which we restrict the formal problem~\eqref{ocp} in an implicit manner to the set of global controls $u \in U_g$, that is, controls whose associated solution in fact exists globally-in-time in the sense of Definition~\ref{def:maximal-global-solution}.
-This takes care of the issue that both cost functional and gradient constraints require the solutions to the equation under consideration to exist globally-in-time.
+That is, we first recall the precise formulation of the gradient constraints introduced in~\eqref{e:yadptwise} and~\eqref{e:yadavergd}, and then we put that definition to use to state a rigorous and well defined version of~\eqref{ocp} in which we restrict the formal problem~\eqref{ocp} in an implicit manner to the set of global controls $u \in U_g$, that is, controls whose associated solution in fact exists globally in time in the sense of Definition~\ref{def:maximal-global-solution}.
+This takes care of the issue that both cost functional and gradient constraints require the solutions to the equation under consideration to exist globally in time.

 With this understanding of the problem, we prove the first main result of this paper: Assuming existence of a feasible point, i.e., existence of an admissible control whose associated state exists globally in time and satisfies the given constraints, we obtain existence of at least one global solution to~\eqref{ocp}; cf.\ Theorem~\eqref{thm::existence}.
-For this section, we do not require differentiability properties of $\Fkal$, i.e.\ Assumption~\ref{gassemilin}~\ref{gassemilin:diffbar}.
+For this section, we do not require differentiability properties of $\Fkal$ as in Assumption~\ref{gassemilin}~\ref{gassemilin:diffbar}.
 However, we require the setting to be a bit more regular compared to what was assumed before for wellposedness of the state equation in terms of $\zeta$, cf.~\eqref{zetaqlink} in Remark~\ref{rem:assumptions-F}, and we distinguish between different cases regarding Assumption~\ref{assu:regularity-settings}.
 We summarize the corresponding requirements here: